AndyHeinz/CheekyJoe/readme.md

 ## Summary

 This is a sample example OpenAI bot for Microsoft Teams.
 It allows a user in Teams to send a chat message to the Bot, which then uses [OpenAI API](https://beta.openai.com/overview) to get an answer to the chat message.
+You can set the Model, Tokens and temperature in your settings.
+It'll log all activities in a csv for easy copy & pasting.

 > Please note: Currently there is no publicly available API for OpenAI's [ChatGPT](https://openai.com/blog/chatgpt/).
 This sample uses the OpenAI API, which models doesn't currently include ChatGPT.
 The OpenAI API is currently in beta, and is not free.
 You can sign up for a free account [here](https://beta.openai.com/).
 For a list of supported models, see [here](https://beta.openai.com/docs/api-reference/models).